2017 AWARD WINNERS

 Audience Choice Award

-Eleven short films that tell engaging and inspiring stories of people and communities around the world taking action to address the environmental challenges facing the Earth today. have been selected for screening at the 2017 Earth Port Film Festival.
+Eleven short films that tell engaging and inspiring stories of people and communities around the world taking action to address the environmental challenges facing the Earth today. were selected for screening at the 2017 Earth Port Film Festival.
 The films are listed below in alphabetical order.

 Congratulations to the film makers whose films were selected and thanks to everyone who submitted!